 - For multiple simultaneous connections, you simply can’t afford to provide the bandwidth to match FTP Today without spending thousands of dollars per month.

 - FTP Today’s servers are accessible through redundant connections to the Internet, whereas your own server would likely have a single point of failure.

 - Putting a server on your own network potentially opens your entire network up to security issues, hacker attacks, etc.

 - FTP Today’s servers are dedicated file transfer systems that are tuned for high performance file transfer, whereas an in-house server would likely be multi-purpose.

-- There are significant costs associated with managing your own server, including the ISP cost for a dedicated Internet circuit and the necessity to devote hardware and personnel to managing that server.
+- There are significant costs associated with managing your own server, including the ISP cost for a dedicated Internet circuit, software licensing and maintenance, security and OS maintenance, plus the necessity to devote hardware and personnel to managing that server.

 - FTP sites generally take up lots of bandwidth, so if your single internet connection is bogged down with file transfers, your transfer rates may suffer.
 Your other use of your internet connection (for browsing and e-mail) would also suffer from this bottleneck.

 There is no file size limit on FTP Today servers.
 Therefore, the only limit on an upload is how much space you have left on your overall storage plan limit.